 I hope this article gave you plenty of ideas and options for how to build a trellis!
 And not just any trellis – but a sturdy, attractive, and durable one.
 As always, please let me know if you have any questions – and feel free to leave feedback in the comments or share this article.

-Finally, tag us on Instagram with #homesteadandchill to show off the awesome new trellises I know you’re about to make!
+Finally, tag us on Instagram at @deannacat3 or #homesteadandchill to show off the awesome new trellises I know you’re about to make!